Alfa Romeo Warranty Overview

 - Damage resulting from an accident

 Compared to other manufacturer warranties, Alfa Romeo warranty coverage is standard.
 Most automakers offer separate bumper-to-bumper and powertrain warranties.
 However, most high-performance vehicles come with one bumper-to-bumper warranty that typically lasts for four years.
+BMW, Maserati, Mercedes, and Audi all have the same warranty length, though Jaguar offers a longer warranty of 5 years/60,000 miles.
+Interestingly, all these brands offer a longer warranty than Ferrari, which offers 3 years/unlimited miles.
+(Having unlimited miles is nice, but most owners aren’t taking their Ferraris out on road trips.)

 Certified Pre-Owned Alfa Romeo Warranty

 Alfa Romeo vehicles that are less than 5 years old and that have less than 50,000 miles on the odometer are eligible for certified pre-owned (CPO) status.
-A CPO Alfa Romeo must pass a 175-point inspection before it is sold, but to give you added peace of mind, all vehicles come with a CPO Alfa Romeo warranty that lasts 5 years/100,000 miles from the car’s original in-service date.
+A CPO Alfa Romeo must pass a 169-point inspection before it is sold, but to give you added peace of mind, all vehicles come with a CPO Alfa Romeo warranty that lasts 5 years/100,000 miles from the car’s original in-service date.

 Do You Need Extended Warranty Coverage?